cyh05040/Interactive-Lab-Hub/Lab 5/README.md

 3. When it fails, why does it fail?
 4. Based on the behavior you have seen, what other scenarios could cause problems?

-1. When does it what it is supposed to do?

 With myself in the camera, the model works well most of the time.
 This is mainly due to the same person for training and testing and the decent amount of training images data.
 (867 images for class Falling Alseep, 847 images for Energetic, 460 images for Distracted)
 <br>
 I tried out different possible scenarios for a drivers.
 For example, drivers wearing glasses, driver wearing sunglasses as well as no driver on the car.
 The reason why I inputted the scenario of no driver on the car is because I plan to develop an alarming system when driver's falling asleep or distracted, and I don't want to start a false alarm when the driver leaves or changes shift.